stallev/bpoems/docs/prds/main_prd.md

 #### Content Management
 53. The system must allow poets to create collections/anthologies of their work
-54. The system must provide advanced search filters (date, rating, length, tags, etc.)
+54. The system must provide advanced search filters (date, rating, length, etc.)
 55. The system must support poem drafts and scheduled publishing
 56. The system must allow poets to moderate comments on their own poems